adamboardman/pico-onewire/README.md

-# micro:bit OneWire Library
+# pico-pi One_wire Library

 Based upon Erik Olieman's mbed DS1820 lib

 https://developer.mbed.org/components/DS1820/

-Modified timings so that it works when used on the Micro:Bit.
+Modified timings so that it works when used on the Pi Pico

 Added off device test code with mocks and its own cmake configuration.